jeongdahye3427/GaitMix/README.md

 4. Train and test the model

-If you want to test our model, you need a training weight file, data keys, and extracted features from the mentioned procedure.
+If you want to test our model, you need a training weight file, data keys, and features extracted from the procedure mentioned above.
 You can train and test our model by conducting Train.py

 ```